hoppities/Sermon-Audio-API/README.md

-# Sermon Audip API PHP Wrapper
+# Sermon Audio API PHP Wrapper

 This is a simple wrapper for many of the methods available in the Sermon Audio API.